 If we talk about the best study destinations across the globe, Germany would certainly top the list.
-Over the years, the country has established itself as a hub for international students, offering unique opportunities to study and get exposure to a diverse culture.
+Over the years, the country has established itself as a hub for international students, offering excellent opportunities to study and exposure to a diverse culture.

 The majority of German universities have earned a high place in the international rankings.
-The globally recognized study programs, part-time job opportunities, affordable tuition fees, and living costs draw a big chunk of international students.
-To start with, let’s know about the university types in Germany.
+The globally recognized study programs, part-time job opportunities, affordable tuition fees, and living costs draw thousands of international students.

 Studying in Germany is affordable for almost all international courses.
 Germany’s education cost is favourable for Indian students as well.
 Here are a few reasons that make Germany one of the popular choices to study abroad-